FertileMule/pymunk/README.txt

 and in the (shared) forum.

-If chipmunk doesnt ship with a chipmunk binary your platform can understand (currently Windows and Linux 32bit are included) you will have to compile chipmunk before install.
+If chipmunk doesnt ship with a chipmunk binary your platform can understand (currently Windows and Linux 32bit and 64 bit are included) you will have to compile chipmunk before install.
 See section CHIPMUNK in this readme for (very simple) instructions.